vitali-fedulov/images/README.md

 Near duplicates and resized images can be found with the module.

+**Demo**: [similar image clustering](https://similar.pictures) based on the algorithm.

-You can use this popular legacy repo, or try [NEW](https://github.com/vitali-fedulov/images3), which contains the latest major version.
+Use this popular legacy repo, or try recommended [NEW](https://github.com/vitali-fedulov/images3) latest stable major version, placed in a separate repository.

 Changes in the NEW repo vs this one: